pymc-devs/pymc-resources/BSM/README.md

 All contributions are welcome!

-Feel free to send PR to fix errors, improve the code, or make comments that could help users of this repository and readers of the book.
+Feel free to send a PR to fix errors, improve the code, or make comments that could help users of this repository and readers of the book.

 ## Installing the dependencies